 - Martha Graham

 Learn to differentiate between fact and fiction.
 What you see in movies, television, or web series is highly edited, filtered, and based on fiction.
 Unless you are watching a documentary based on facts, everything else is just entertainment.
 Do not let the happenings in the reel life, affect your real life.
-Obsessing about your body image can affect the quality of the life you live.
+Obsessing your body image can affect the quality of the life you live.

 Don’t get obsessed about how your favorite celebrity has a well-maintained body or good skin or hair and all of those superficial qualities.
 You don’t really know them personally and the kind of human beings they are.
 You don’t know what is going on in their mind and their lives.
 Hence we have no right to judge nor should we get unduly impressed.